Things to do in Taipei

 Image credit: @cccchhhhuuuu_eat via Instagram

-Don’t be too bogged down by awards though – most of these food stalls in both markets see snaking queues filled with locals.
+Don’t be too bogged down by awards – most of these food stalls in both markets see snaking queues filled with locals.
 If anything, that’s testament enough to the delectable goodies available at these night markets.

 1. Roaders Plus Hotel